websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-installation/updating-liferay.md

 # Updating Liferay

+{bdg-secondary}`Applicable for Liferay DXP 7.3 SP3+ and 7.4 GA1+`

 Update your Liferay installation with Bundle Releases.
 The latest features, security releases, as well as library updates are all delivered together in one bundle.
-See [Updating Previous Versions of Liferay](./updating-previous-versions-of-liferay.md) for versions before Liferay DXP 7.3 SP3+ and 7.4 GA1+.
+See [Updating Previous Versions of Liferay](./updating-previous-versions-of-liferay.md) for versions before Liferay.

 ```{warning}
 **Always** [back up](./backing-up.md) your database and installation before updating Liferay DXP/Portal.